tandaddos/vim_config/README.md

 # vim_config
-vim configuration files for use with vim or neovim
+vim configuration files for use with vim